 Ultimately, your search engine optimization will be driven by the quality of content on your website, but it’s better to stay at one central domain name rather than splitting it up.

 Entrepreneurs and Their Multiple Domains

-I personally have purchased hundreds of domains over the last five years, only because it’s an actionable steps associated with entrepreneurial ideas.
-The result is that I have given Go Daddy too many dollars, and been on able to execute.
+I personally have purchased hundreds of domains over the last five years, only because it’s an actionable step associated with entrepreneurial ideas.
+The result is that I have given Go Daddy too many dollars, and been unable to execute on hundreds of ideas.
 Remember that while a domain name might not be a bad thing to purchase for $15 a year, it’s not that great of and opportunity unless you actually perform business or create content.

-Whatever you do, stick to one domain for each business.
+Whatever you do, stick to one domain for each business or website.

 Three – Use Subfolders